 If you want to camp on the beach in California, you might think it would be easy to find a place to do it.
-After all, California has 840 miles of coastline on the Pacific Ocean.
+After all, California has 840 miles of coastline on the Pacific Ocean and plenty of beaches.

-While I was doing my research for this project, I discovered that adding the word "beach" to a campground name is an all-too-common way to get people's attention, but it can be misleading.
-In fact, those "beach" campgrounds are sometimes they're so far away from the ocean that you should take a photograph back to your campsite just to remember what a beach looks like.
+Beach campgrounds aren't always what you expect them to be, either.
+Unfortunately for the unsuspecting camper, some places add the word "beach" to a campground name in an attempt to get attention.
+Sadly, they may be so far away from the ocean that you might need to take a photograph back to your campsite just to remember what the beach looked like.

-If I'm going beach camping in California, I want my campsite to be right on the beach or next to it.
-To me, a place on the cliff above the ocean, across a busy road from the beach or so far away you'd need binoculars to see the sand don't qualify.
+If you're looking beach camping in California, you want your campsite to be right on the beach or next to it.
+A place on the cliff above the ocean, across a busy road from the beach, or so far away you'd need binoculars to see the sand doesn't qualify for this guide.

-To help you find the best places for beach camping in California, I set out to find them all.
-I put together the lists of beach campgrounds in California below to help you plan your trip.
-Every place on the lists below meets my strict requirements.
-In most cases, I went there myself or sent a trusty assistant, just to be sure the place is what it claims to be.
+To help you find the best places for beach camping in California, use the lists of beach campgrounds below to plan your trip.
+Every place on the lists below meets strict requirements.
+They are all next to the ocean, or just a short walk away and you won't have to brave traffic when you make that walk.

 To decide what area or beach might be best for your trip, use this guide to the best places in California for a beach vacation.

 Starting in southern California and working north, these links will take you to lists of places for beach camping anywhere along the California coast.